Social Media, Photo Documentation, Video, Websites, Writing and More

 Websites, Platform Management

 - I have created websites from scratch for myself and others using WordPress and Tumblr.
-I normally make use of preset templates, and these can be quite cost-effective.
 My mantra is that how nonprofits look online has a direct impact on how donors perceive them.

 - Of course, to create a basic website on WordPress, to purchase a more elaborate template, to block outside advertisements, to migrate a site to another location online, to acquire the domain, to acquire stock photos and the like requires an additional investment of funding (but still, relatively modest).
 A great deal can be done on platforms with templates that are free of charge.
 These are also easy to manage for the long term and I always teach the organizations with which I work how to manage the sites after having designed them.